wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 ## Solving the Puzzle Using Spin

-You can use a model checker to check the correctness of a system by first creating a model of that system.
+You can use a model checker to check the correctness of a system.
+You start by first creating a model of that system.
 A model abstracts the behavior you want to study while leaving out details that are not relevant to the question you are asking.
-Once you have written the model, you specify correctness properties that should hold in all reachable states or executions of the model.
+Once you have written the model, you specify correctness properties that should hold in all reachable executions of the model.
 The model checker then explores those executions and searches for violations of those properties.
 If it finds a violation, it reports a counterexample that you can study to understand the error and improve the model or the system design.

-Spin can systematically explore many program behaviors that arise because of nondeterministic choices or concurrency.
-If Spin finds an execution that violates a stated property, it reports that execution as a counterexample
+Spin is a model checker that works with models written in Promela.
+It can systematically explore many program behaviors that arise because of nondeterministic choices or concurrency.

-For Spin, the model is a Promela program.
-For this puzzle, we plan to write a Promela model that describes how queens may be placed and which placements are not allowed, so Spin can search for valid solutions.

-Also, to solve this puzzle, we are not using Spin mainly to check whether the model satisfies a correctness property.
+For this puzzle, we will write a Promela model that describes how queens may be placed and which placements are not allowed, so Spin can search for valid solutions.
+We are not using Spin mainly to check whether the model satisfies a correctness property.
 Instead, we encode the puzzle as a sequence of choices constrained by the puzzle rules and let Spin explore the resulting executions.
 Any execution that gets all the way through those constraints corresponds to a valid solution to the puzzle.

 Let’s quickly review Spin’s verification process.
 Spin analyzes the correctness of a system through verification, which involves three main steps: